nie-ine/inseri/README.md

   - replace the values in `./backend/.env.dev` accordingly
   - install the dependencies first by executing `npm ci` in backend and frontend paths separately
   - now backend and fronted can be started using `npm start` (again in both paths separately)
+  - to run tests in backend, use `npm run test`
+  - to run tests with coverage, use `npm run test:coverage`
+    - open `backend/coverage/index.html` for detailed testing coverage report

 ## Docker
 To build and publish both docker images at the same